 Much as you love the results obtained at your dental clinic in Winnipeg, professional tooth cleaning is not an alternative to daily oral care habits.
 The battle against stains, plaque, tartar, and tooth decay is one that needs to be fought daily.

 Now that your teeth have been professionally whitened, it is as important as ever to brush and floss regularly.
 Perhaps even more so, since slacking off on your oral care routines can rapidly dull the whitening effect your dentist achieved.
-To leverage your dedication to daily oral hygiene, try using a whitening toothpaste but keep this in mind: Whitening toothpastes may help to keep stains at bay, but they don’t actually change the colour of your teeth.
+To leverage your dedication to daily oral hygiene, try using a whitening toothpaste but keep this in mind: Whitening toothpaste may help to keep stains at bay, but they don’t actually change the colour of your teeth.

 Looking for another tip you can try?
-One of the main ingredients in whitening toothpastes is usually baking soda.
+One of the main ingredients in whitening toothpaste is usually baking soda.
 Some studies also suggest that baking soda can help remove plaque from your teeth.
 If you’d like a DIY home remedy to maintain your whiter teeth, you can make your own toothpaste from one teaspoon of baking soda and two teaspoons of water.
 Just apply it to your toothbrush and brush normally.
 Don’t replace any element of your oral care routine with this DIY approach, but try adding it to your routine a few times every week.

 Minimize exposure to stuff that stains